Per Nørgård: Life and career

-To begin with, he was strongly influenced by the Nordic styles of Jean Sibelius, Carl Nielsen and Vagn Holmboe.
-In the 1960s, Nørgård began exploring the modernist techniques of central Europe, eventually developing a serial compositional system based on the "infinity series", which he used in his Voyage into the Golden Screen, the Second and Third Symphonies, I Ching, and other works of the late 1960s and 70s.
-Later he became interested in the Swiss artist Adolf Wölfli, who inspired many of Nørgård's works, including the Fourth Symphony, the opera Det Guddommelige Tivoli and Papalagi for solo guitar.
+In his early compositions, Nørgård was strongly influenced by the Nordic styles of Sibelius, Carl Nielsen, and Vagn Holmboe.
+In the 1960s, he began exploring the modernist techniques of central Europe, eventually developing a serial compositional system based on the "infinity series", which he used in his Voyage into the Golden Screen, the Second and Third Symphonies, I Ching, and other works of the late 1960s and '70s.
+His Third Symphony, with a vocal soloist and choir, became popular, performed at the 2018 BBC Proms and included in the Danish Culture Canon.
+Later, Nørgård became interested in the Swiss artist Adolf Wölfli, who inspired many of Nørgård's works, including the Fourth Symphony, the opera Det Guddommelige Tivoli, Papalagi for solo guitar, and Wie ein Kind for choir.

-Nørgård has composed works in all major genres: six operas, two ballets, eight symphonies and other pieces for orchestra, several concertos, choral and vocal works, a very large number of chamber works (among them ten string quartets) and several solo instrumental works.
-These include a number of works for the guitar, mostly written for the Danish guitarist Erling Møldrup: In Memory Of...
-(1978), Papalagi (1981), a series of suites called Tales from a Hand (1985–2001), Early Morn (1997–98) and Rondino Amorino (1999).
-One of his most important works for percussion solo is I Ching (1982) for the Danish percussionist Gert Mortensen.
-He has also composed music for several films, including The Red Cloak (1966), Babette's Feast (1987), and Hamlet, Prince of Denmark (1993).
+Nørgård composed works in all major genres, including six operas, two ballets, eight symphonies and other pieces for orchestra, several concertos, choral and vocal works, many chamber works (among them ten string quartets), and several solo instrumental works.
+These include a number of works for guitar, mostly written for the Danish guitarist Erling Møldrup: In Memory Of...
+(1978), Papalagi (1981), a series of suites called Tales from a Hand (1985–2001), Early Morn (1997–98), and Rondino Amorino (1999).
+One of his most important works for percussion solo is I Ching (1982), written for the Danish percussionist Gert Mortensen.
+His piano work Many Returns to Bali was written for the Indonesian pianist Ananda Sukarlan to commemorate the 2002 Bali bombings.
+He also composed several film scores, including The Red Cloak (1966), Babette's Feast (1987), and Hamlet, Prince of Denmark (1993).

-His eighth symphony was premiered on 19 September 2012 in the Helsinki Music Centre, Finland, by the Helsinki Philharmonic Orchestra conducted by John Storgårds.
-Heikki Valska from the Finnish radio described the symphony as "very bright and lyrical" and "approachable".
+His Eighth Symphony was premiered on 19 September 2012 at the Helsinki Music Centre, Finland, by the Helsinki Philharmonic Orchestra conducted by John Storgårds.
+Heikki Valska of Finnish radio called the symphony "very bright and lyrical" and "approachable".
 It was well received by the audience at the premiere.
 It was later recorded by the Vienna Philharmonic Orchestra conducted by Sakari Oramo.

-Nørgård is also a prolific writer.
-He has written many articles dealing with music not only from a technical but also a philosophical viewpoint.
+Nørgård was also a prolific writer who authored many articles about music from not only a technical but also a philosophical viewpoint.

-Music
+Personal life

+Nørgård married Anelise Brix Thomson in 1956.
+They had two children together.
+He married his second wife Helle Rahbek in 1966.
+She died in 2022.

+Nørgård died after a long illness at a senior citizens' home in Copenhagen, on 28 May 2025, at the age of 92.
+He was regarded as Denmark's most prominent composer since Nielsen.

+Infinity series

-Nørgård's music often features the use of the infinity series (Danish Uendelighedsrækken) for serializing melody, harmony, and rhythm in musical composition.
+Nørgård's music often uses the infinity series (Danish Uendelighedsrækken) to serialize melody, harmony, and rhythm.
 The method takes its name from the endlessly self-similar nature of the resulting musical material, comparable to fractal geometry.
 Mathematically, the infinity series is an integer sequence.
-"Invented in an attempt to unify in a perfect way repetition and variation," the first few terms of its simplest form are 0, 1, −1, 2, 1, 0, 0, 1, −2, 3, ….
+"Invented in an attempt to unify in a perfect way repetition and variation," the first few terms of its simplest form are 0, 1, −1, 2, 1, 0, −2, 3, −1, 2, 0, 1, 2, −1, −3, 4.